Godzilla, King of the Monsters!: Legacy

-While the 1954 film is credited for starting the franchise and establishing the template for tokusatsu filmmaking, Godzilla, King of the Monsters! was responsible for introducing international audiences to the character of Godzilla.
-The Japanese version was unavailable overseas until 2004, when it was given a limited theatrical run in North America to commemorate the franchise's 50th anniversary.
-In 1982, a subtitled version of the Japanese cut was screened at New York and Chicago film festivals honoring Takeshi Shimura's work.
+While the 1954 film is credited for starting the franchise and establishing the template for tokusatsu filmmaking, Godzilla, King of the Monsters! was responsible for introducing international audiences to the character of Godzilla; the Japanese version remained officially unavailable overseas until 2004, but was screened at New York and Chicago film festivals in 1982 honoring Takashi Shimura's work.
 After the release of the 1956 American version, Toho adopted the moniker "King of the Monsters" in publicity materials.
 The moniker was used as the title for the 1983 unproduced American film and as the title for Legendary's Godzilla sequel.
 Subsequent Godzilla films featured reporters as the leads.
-Author David Kalat credits Burr for this trend, stating, "these reporter heroes may owe their prominence to the legacy of Raymond Burr's Steve Martin".
+Kalat credits Burr for this trend, stating, "these reporter heroes may owe their prominence to the legacy of Raymond Burr's Steve Martin".
+Similarly, journalist Jason Notte credited the film for heralding foreign films to a wider Western audience, proclaiming Godzilla, King of the Monsters! as "the most important foreign film in American history."
 In 2018, NECA released a repainted Godzilla figure based on the theatrical poster of Godzilla, King of the Monsters!.

+Steven Spielberg has also openly credited the film for being a very prominent inspiration for his 1993 film adaptation of Jurassic Park.